Once a year, the law firm of Bogin, Munns & Munns awards a $2,500 Fetal Alcohol Spectrum Disorder Scholarship to a

 “If we can draw awareness to the risks and dangers of alcohol exposure to the unborn fetus with this scholarship and help a deserving student fulfill their college education at the same time, we know our efforts will be well placed.”

 Eligibility Requirements for the Fetal Alcohol Spectrum Disorder Scholarship

 Interested students who want to apply for the Bogin, Munns & Munns Fetal Alcohol Spectrum Disorder Scholarship must meet the following eligibility requirements:

 - 3.0 or higher GPA (application must include an official transcript)

-- Enrolled in or accepted at an accredited university or college or graduate school in the United States
+- Enrolled in or accepted to an accredited university, college, or graduate school in the United States

-- Submission of an original essay on the topic outlined below
+- Submission of an original video OR essay on the topic outlined below

 - Agree to Terms and Conditions